UBC-Geography/computing-resources/digital-communications/README.md

 ### Jekyll (Ruby)

-One of the most widely-used static site generators.
+One of the most widely used static site generators.
 This SSG integrates smoothly with GitHub Pages to quickly render websites directly from a GitHub repository.
 Due to its wide adoption, it also includes a wide range of open-source themes that can be used to customize the style of a website.